jhimberg/ylevaalikone2017classifier/README.md

 ## Shiny

-Folder `shiny` contains Shiny application that includes interactive version of the classifier.
-(In Finnish)
+Folder `shiny` contains Shiny application that includes interactive version of the classifier (in Finnish).
+Run the script `makemodel.R` first.
+It creates the classification results into file `malli1.RData` that is then used by the shiny app.